 This helps make the item feel more personal to the user and consequently increase their chances of getting it.

 Now some people might not want their experience to be interrupted at any point by an ad or to be distracted by one.
-That’s why a lot of developers offer an option to “Remove the Ads” as a one-time in-app purchase that makes all of the ads disappear from the application for a small price that would work as a substitute from the revenue that was being made by the ads.
+That’s why a lot of developers offer an option to “Remove the Ads” as a one-time in-app purchase that makes all of the ads disappear from the application for a small price that would work as a substitute for the revenue that was being made by the ads.
 That way you’re giving your users complete control and a choice — you have a monetization source but you’re also offering them an out.

 Consumable in-app purchases are items that are used once and then disappear and would have to be repurchased again (e.g. coins, power-ups, etc.), while non-consumable items are purchased once and offer you an advantage or access to something forever (e.g. access to locked levels).